Blenheim State School: History

 Some changes have been made to the playshed.
 In 1950, its gutter was repaired and some sections replaced, while repairs were also made to the posts.
 A toilet block addition was built on the western end of the playshed in 1978 to upgrade toilet facilities on site.
 All existing wall sheeting was removed from the structure and re-used where possible.
 Weatherboard cladding was used on the exterior walls.
 The timber posts were cut off 100mm above ground and fixed with steel anchor straps set in concrete footings.
 Roofing to match the existing was used and gutters replaced.

 The teachers residence has undergone some alterations, but remains very intact.
 The front verandah was enclosed in 1960.
 General repairs to steps and the addition of flat sheeting to the bathroom took place in 1962.
 All stumps have been replaced in concrete.
 Changes to the rear wing include conversion of the storeroom to a toilet in 1978, and later reconfiguration to incorporate the pantry into a remodelled bathroom.
 Rear windows have also been replaced with glass louvres and aluminium-framed sliders.

 To accommodate increased enrolments at Blenheim State School, a second small timber school building was transferred to the school in March 1977, from the recently closed Woodlands State School, also in the Lockyer Valley.
 This building, constructed in 1944 and designed for 40 pupils, had been transferred to Woodlands State School from Ropeley East State School in 1955.
 Ropeley East opened in 1915 and closed in 1955.
 Woodlands State School opened in 1897 and closed in 1975.
 When built, the timber-framed, weatherboard-clad and gable-roofed structure was highset on timber stumps.
-Plans show it contained a single 18ft x 21ft (5.5m x 6.4m) classroom, flanked by 8ft (2.4m) wide verandahs on the east and west sides that had centred stairs and enclosed hat rooms at the southern ends.
+Plans show it contained a single 18 ft x 21 ft (5.5m x 6.4m) classroom, flanked by 8 ft (2.4m) wide verandahs on the east and west sides that had centred stairs and enclosed hat rooms at the southern ends.
 Access from the east verandah was via a centred door, while the access from the west verandah was via a door in the hat room - to accommodate wall-mounted hyloplates for the west-facing class.
 The coved ceiling had an exposed tie rod and centred latticed vent.
 Banks of timber-framed casement windows with fanlights and skillion window hoods were centred on the gable end walls; the northern bank of windows was originally half the width of the southern, but had been widened by 1964.
 After its removal to Blenheim State School, where it was sited southwest of the existing building, the small timber school building (Block B in 2019) was given replacement stairs, concrete stumps and understorey floor; a replacement water tank; and both the interior and exterior were painted.
 By 1999, the verandahs were enclosed for use as storage and staff areas, and a large opening was formed in the west verandah wall.